elchs/LetoDBf/Readme.txt

  With optional <lLocal> == FALSE ( .F. ) returns IP address of server.

       LETO_ADDCDPTRANSLATE( cClientCdp, cServerCdp )           ==> nil
- For ugly ;-) xHarbour hackers with different CP names, no comment.
+ For xHarbour user with different CP names, no comment.

       LETO_SET( nOption [, xNewSet ] )                         ==> xActiveSetting
  Recommended is to use the commands: SET xxx [ TO ] or the SET() function instead, to keep your